 Magic Bar Tips

-• These bars are gooey and sticky!
-I recommend waiting for them to cool completely before cutting into them.
+• These bars are gooey, so let them cool completely before cutting.

-• Use a sharp chef’s knife and make decisive cuts.
-Run the knife under warm water, dry on a kitchen towel, and repeat for each cut.
+• Use a sharp knife for clean cuts.
+Run the knife under hot water, dry it off, and repeat for every cut.

 Magic Bar on a plate